postsharp/PostSharp.Tutorials/Threading/PostSharp.Tutorials.Threading/Synopsis.md

 * Click _Next_.

+* Off-record: you may need to update the NuGet packages to the private build.

 [6]

 * Go to `IViewModel` and add the '[ThreadAffine]' custom attribute.

 * Go to `BoardViewModel.Creatures` and add '[Child]`.

+* Go to `ViewModelKeyedCollection.Reference` and add `[Reference]`.

 [7]